tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

  > [!Note]
 > Tags are readable by a caller if they have the *list* or *get* permission to that object type; keys, secrets, or certificates.

-###  <a name="BKMK_CertificatePolicy"></a> Certificate Policy
+###  <a name="BKMK_CertificatePolicy"></a> Certificate policy

 A certificate policy contains information on how to create and manage lifecycle of a KV certificate.
 When a certificate with private key is imported into the key vault, a default policy is created by reading the x509 certificate.

 When a KV certificate is created from scratch, a policy needs to be supplied to Key Vault to inform it on how to create this KV certificate version or the next KV certificate version.
 Once a policy has been established, it is not required with successive create operations to create next KV certificate versions.

 There is only one instance of a policy for all the versions of a KV certificate.

 At a high level, a certificate policy contains the following:

 -   X509 certificate properties: Contains subject name, subject alternate names etc. used to create an x509 certificate request.